michaperki/betmate/ADMIN_ACCESS.md

 - Staging (prod-like):
   - Do NOT set `ADMIN_API_KEY` (keeps staging behavior aligned with prod).
 Do NOT set `FAUCET_ADMIN_KEY` in the frontend.
   - Promote specific users to `role='admin'` using the promote script below; they access admin routes via JWT only.
+  - If you need the faucet without shipping an admin key to the browser: enable it in the Admin panel (Features → enableFaucet) and set `FAUCET_REQUIRE_ADMIN_KEY=false` on the backend app.
+Leaving it unset defaults to requiring the admin key.
 - Production:
   - Do NOT set `ADMIN_API_KEY`.
 Rely solely on JWT `role='admin'`.